wearerequired/wp-feed-post-thumbnail/README.md

 ### Any way to force the plugin to always add a certain thumbnail size? ###

-Yes.
-The plugin has two filters available for this:
+Yes, the plugin has two filters available for this:

 	// Filters the size on media:content tag.
 Defaults to 'full'. add_filter( 'wp_feed_post_thumbnail_image_size_full', function( $size ) {